wyattscarpenter/n1pizza/readme.txt

   * I can't guarantee that these metrics are correct, but, for reference, the official tumblr theme is about 100KB (as are most themes?) and popular minimalist theme Observer is about 40KB.
 Tumblr's "default mobile theme" that happens when you visit a blog on a phone and the blog owner hasn't opted out of this option, seems to be 200KB, for some reason?
 That's weird. tumblr's /mobile option is about 20KB, but due to its lack of borders it's pretty much unusable (illegible).

 * has no javascript or css in it, therefore quick and efficient.
-I think in generating the page from the theme tumblr adds some javascript and css in... sorry, nothing I can do.
+I think in generating the page from the theme tumblr adds some javascript and css in... sorry, not much I can do.

 * because of the above two and half points, this theme should be a breeze and a joy to use, and faster than most other themes.
 How much faster?
 Hard to say.
 I did not measure.